 However, cannabis business operators still face risks for contracts drafted prior to January 1, 2018.
 For example, in Susan Metsch et al. v.
 Jesse Heinowitz et al., the court refused to enforce a contract that was entered into in 2014, when cannabis was not yet legal for recreational use in California.
 In that case, the plaintiffs alleged that the defendants breached a contract for the production and distribution of edible cannabis products.
 The trial court held that the plaintiffs could not enforce the contract because the cannabis business they operated was illegal at the time they entered the contract, and that they therefore had no right to seek enforcement of a contract based on an illegal transaction, i.e., an “unlawful object.”
 The appellate court affirmed this holding, emphasizing that a contract must be lawful at the time it is made and that courts must apply the law in effect at the time the parties entered into the contract at issue.
 This holding underscores the importance of reviewing past contracts to evaluate whether they should be revised or replaced so that they comply with state law.

 Additionally, it should be noted that Civil Code Section 1550.5 has no effect on federal courts.
 For example, in Left Coast Ventures, Inc. v.
 Bill’s Nursery, Inc., Left Coast Ventures, Inc. (“Left Coast”) claimed that Bill’s Nursery, Inc. (“Nursery”) reneged on Left Coast’s option to purchase the Nursery.
-The Washington federal court invalidated the contract, reasoning that although Washington law governed the breach of contract claim, “where it is alleged that an agreement violates a federal statute, [federal] courts look to federal law,” rather than applying the substantive law of the state.
-This decision suggests that federal courts are likely to continue finding cannabis contracts unenforceable regardless of their validity under state laws and regulations.
+In response to a motion to dismiss brought by the Defendants, a Washington federal court independently questioned the validity of the contract, reasoning that although Washington law governed the breach of contract claim, “where it is alleged that an agreement violates a federal statute, [federal] courts look to federal law,” rather than applying the substantive law of the state.
+Although the Court ultimately abstained from ruling on the Plaintiff’s Motion to Dismiss, the order at least suggests that federal courts may continue finding cannabis contracts unenforceable regardless of their validity under state laws and regulations.
 Therefore, cannabis business operators should take care to draft contracts so that they avoid the jurisdiction of federal courts.

 Cannabis business operators have several options relative to minimizing the risk that a court will deem a contract unenforceable.
 But identifying the optimal course of action inevitably depends on the unique circumstances surrounding a given contract.
-Accordingly, owners of cannabis businesses are advised to seek legal counsel regarding the enforce-ability of their contracts and, in the event a contract is at risk of being deemed unenforceable, the various measures available to mitigate against such risk.
+Accordingly, owners of cannabis businesses are advised to seek legal counsel regarding the enforce-ability of their contracts and, in the event a contract is at risk of being deemed unenforceable, the various measures available to mitigate against such risk (e.g., including a choice of law provision or a provision that otherwise states that California law shall apply as to all issues of enforceability).

 The lawyers at Huguenin Kahn are experienced and skilled in contract drafting, interpretation and litigation, and ultimately stand ready to assist you with all your legal needs.
 Please call us at (916) 367-7098 or e-mail us at firstname.lastname@example.org.
 You can also follow us on social media at @hugueninkahn and @hkcannabislaw, and please visit our websites at hugueninkahn.com and hkcannabislaw.com.